rxrc/vimrc/README.md

 ## Development

-You can use [Gulp] to watch for changes and automatically update the plugin locally when files in your development directory change.
+You can use [Gulp] to switch to development mode which will configure NeoBundle to use the development directory as the plugin path.

 First, follow the normal install steps if you haven't already.
 Then, install the development dependences via [npm] with